techspec8/Azure-Compute/README.md

 <img src= https://i.imgur.com/8ofVEv2.png
 </p>

 <p>If you click back into your resource group, sort by type, you will now see both virtual machines and one virtual network.
-Next we will connect our virtual machines remotely. </p>
+Next we observe various network traffic to and from VM1 and VM2 with Wireshark as well as experiment with Network Security Groups.</p>
 <p>
 <img src= https://i.imgur.com/dLkMeG9.png
 </p>